DansDesigns/Ponder/README.md

 ## Network mode

 Settings → **Server Mode** → toggle on → Restart.
 All devices on your network can then use the URL shown (e.g. `http://192.168.1.50:7000`).
-On Android/iOS use *Add to Home Screen* for a full-screen app icon.
+On Android/iOS use *Add to Home Screen* from your browser for a full-screen app.

 ## Files